The best student credit cards in Canada for 2023

 - Annual fee: $0

-- Scene+ points are pretty versatile for a points program.
+- Scene+ is a pretty versatile points program.
 For example, you can book flights with any airline without having to rely on a specific travel agency or portal.
 Plus, you can redeem for other travel items, such as Airbnbs.
 It’s one of the best points programs available to Canadians.

 - Another bonus, the rewards are great for things outside of a typical student budget.
 Treat yourself for managing the stresses of school by using the rewards on things like movies, takeout, gift cards from retailers, flights, hotels and more.